0xkalvin/url-shortener/README.md

 kubectl get pods -w
 ```

-To find the application URL exposed in our cluster by the service, you can go with
+To find the application URL exposed in our cluster by the service, type

 ```
 minikube service url-shortener